Centura - Porter Adventist Hospital

 The Colorado Joint Replacement program is rated among the top programs in the country.
-It scores in the top 1 percentile for patient quality and satisfaction and Porter has been awarded Healthgrades 100 Best Hospitals for Joint Replacement six years in a row.
-Our patients also give the program top scores, awarding us a 5-star Google rating and 5-star Healthgrades ratings for every joint replacement surgeon in our program.
+It scores in the top 1 percentile for patient quality and satisfaction.
+Our patients also give the program top scores, giving us a 5-star Google ratings for every joint replacement surgeon in our program.

 Please read Centura Health's current COVID-19 visitor restrictions.
 Contact the hospital directly for additional individual visitor policies that may apply.

 All visitors of patients at our hospital enjoy equal visitation privileges consistent with patient preferences and subject to the facility’s clinical restrictions.
 Visitor policy may be subject to change.
 Please adhere to any adjustments to permitted visitors, as posted in our facility.

 - Visitors under the age of 14 must be escorted by a responsible adult.

 - At 7 pm, seven days a week, the main lobby entrance will be locked.
 After 7 pm, enter the hospital through the emergency department walk-in entrance.

 - There may be times when visitors are asked to leave to better meet the needs of our patients.